-Request any ‘Pretty Woman’ fan and they’ll gleefully recount that memorable scene when Julia Roberts hits Rodeo Drive for a shopping spree.
+Request any ‘Pretty Woman’ fan and they’ll gleefully recount that memorable scene when Julia Roberts hits Rodeo Drive for a shopping spree click for info.
 Bear in mind the revenge-bliss scene in the 1990s romantic dream?

 So it happens that Vivian visits a fancy boutique to get herself a wonderful dress where she is spurned by the snooty salespeople.
 Afterwards, she buys a slew of obscenely expensive outfits and returns – dressed to the nines and carrying handfuls of shopping bags – to the 1 boutique that had shunned her.

 “I have to go shopping now,” she says, turning on her heels to leave (as we give a collective contented sigh at the appalled look at the salesperson’s face.
 She had it coming!) .

 Moral of the story?
 It doesn’t matter how heavy your customer’s pockets are, it only matters how well you treat them.
 Imagine how different the film would be if it was made now.
 What are the chances of Vivian tweeting out her anger and hurt, her tweets going viral with a great deal of people chipping in their frustration, the movement gaining momentum and leading the store to a digital suicide?

 In a service business, nothing is more important than having folks in your team who’ll do more than just represent your existing culture-you must have individuals who push the culture you’ve forward, not the other way around.

 More frequently in customer experience, you could get away with doing the bare minimum.
 That’s mostly enough.
 It’s when you go out of your way that you make people’s day!